csusbdt/game/README.md

 ## Patterns

-* FACTORY   Modules that have one or more create methods; their names end with _factory.
+* FACTORY   Modules that have one or more create methods.
+Their names end with _factory.
 * SINGLETON Modules that represent a singel object instance.
-* RESOURCE  Modules that manage the loading and unloading of resources.
+* RESOURCE  Singleton modules that manage the loading and unloading of resources.
             Unloading is done when all references to a resource are garbage collected.
-            Resource modules are singltons.
+* METATABLE Singleton modules that provide access to a metatable.
+Their names end with _mt.

 ## Resource modules